Can You Write Off Home Improvements on Your 2025 Taxes?

 If you’re relying on home improvements to add to your home’s basis and reduce potential gain due at the sale of your home, you’ll need to keep a thorough record of receipts and bills around the projects.

-That’s generally a good practice anyway, says Amanda Jones, a San Francisco real estate agent with 20 years of experience.
+That’s generally a good practice anyway, says Amanda Jones, a San Francisco real estate agent with over 20 years of experience.

 “Keeping receipts isn’t just good for taxes,” Jones explains.
 “In many cases, you need to provide them as part of disclosures.
 A lot of the California disclosures ask you to attach receipts, plans, anything that you have done regarding your home or renovations.”